2018 – 2023 Multi-Year Accessibility Policy and Plan Conagra Brands Canada

 - When making an offer of employment the Company shall notify the applicant of its policies for accommodating employees with disabilities

-Accommodation Plans and Return-to-Work policies: ConAgra Foods Canada will take the following steps to develop and put in place a process for developing individual accommodation plans and return-to-work policies for employees that have been absent due to a disability.
-ConAgra will:
+Accommodation Plans and Return-to-Work policies: Conagra Brands Canada will take the following steps to develop and put in place a process for developing individual accommodation plans and return-to-work policies for employees that have been absent due to a disability.
+Conagra will: